 sudo apt install perl libdatetime-perl libjson-perl

-In addition to the optional Perl packages we have mentioned, many other Perl packages available on Ubuntu that you may find useful.
+In addition to the optional Perl packages we have mentioned, there are many other Perl packages available on Ubuntu that you may find helpful.
 To search for additional Perl packages, you can use the apt-cache command, which is used to search the package repository on Ubuntu.

 To search for Perl packages using apt-cache, open a terminal window and type the following command: